Self-guided Sightseeing Tour #1 in Catania, Italy

 Sight 19: Museo Civico Belliniano

-The Vincenzo Bellini Civic Museum is a museum based in Catania, housed in the rooms on the first floor of Palazzo Gravina Cruyllas, one of the many noble residences of the Princes of Palagonia, in Piazza San Francesco, in front of the church of the same name.
+The Vincenzo Bellini Civic Museum is a museum based in Catania, housed in the rooms on the first floor of the Palazzo Gravina Cruyllas, one of the many noble residences of the Princes of Palagonia, in Piazza San Francesco, in front of the church of the same name.

 Sight 20: Antiquarium regionale al Teatro Romano